bobbingwide/bigram/README.md

 ## Changelog
+# 0.4.1
+* Changed: Improve search banter results for non-SB search #24
+* Changed: Reduce amount of stuff being traced
+* Tested: With WordPress 5.9.3 and WordPress Multisite
+* Tested: With PHP 8.0
+* Tested: With Gutenberg 13.1.0

 # 0.4.0
 * Added: Add bigram/reactsb block for the page-sb.html template #25
 * Changed: Deliver seen-before and search-banter blocks individually #24